 By Scott Maker, senior vice president of Government Affairs

-We appreciate your partnership in promoting our industry’s public policy message.
-If you have any questions about these issues, please feel free to contact Scott Maker in Unum’s Government Affairs department at email@example.com.
+We will keep you updated on all of our efforts.
+If you have any questions about these issues generally, or on Unum’s efforts regarding them, please feel free to contact Scott Maker in Unum’s Government Affairs department at email@example.com.

 1Bureau of Labor Statistics, "National Compensation Survey: Employee Benefits in the United States," March 2012.